AlexanderPayanoMiranda/course-management-api/README.md

 ## Overview

-This project is a simple REST API built using FastAPI that manages "Course" records.
-The API supports operations such as creating, reading, and deleting courses, and ensures that course numbers are formatted correctly and that duplicate courses cannot be created.
+This project is a REST API built using FastAPI to manage "Course" records.
+The API supports operations such as creating, reading, updating, and deleting courses, while ensuring proper validation, formatting, and prevention of duplicates.

 ### Features

 - **Create a Course**: Allows the insertion of a new course with validation to ensure the course number is a three-digit, zero-padded string (e.g., "033").
 - **Search Courses**: Search for courses by their description, supporting partial matches.
+- **Pagination**: Fetch courses with pagination support to handle large datasets.
+- **Update a Course**: Modify existing course details.
 - **Delete a Course**: Removes a course from the database by its ID.
 - **Prevent Duplicates**: Ensures that courses with the same subject and course number cannot be duplicated.
 - **Automatic Database Creation**: The SQLite database is automatically created when the API starts.